 Most Australian and some Canadian lentil growers tend to prefer direct harvesting (straight cutting) of lentil after desiccation (or crop-topping).
 Growers attribute much of their success in harvesting lentil to having the correct harvesting equipment.

 Using a flex harvester front with air reels can result in limited shatter on the knife front, provided the speed of the harvester is maintained.
 If the crop is shorter or thinner, it can be difficult to keep the crop feeding well and the harvester moving at the desired speed.
-More losses occur in a thin, poor standing crop compared to a thick and bulky crop.
+More losses occur in a thin, poor stand crop compared to a thick and bulky crop.
 Harvest efficiency is improved if lentil has been rolled and/or sown inter-row into standing stubble, especially in a thinner or shorter crop.

 A key benefit of direct harvesting lentil for many growers is time management of the entire harvest program (taking into account all crop types).
-For some, the time taken for lentil windrowing can be too long and can overlap with when canola and faba bean crops needs windrowing.
-Desiccating lentil can be completed in significantly less time than windrowing, thus allowing time needed for windrowing canola.
-Some growers employ additional contract harvesters to take off their lentils rapidly, given the dire yield and market consequences of delayed harvest.
+For some, the time taken for lentil swathing can be too long and can overlap with when canola and faba bean crops needs swathing.
+Desiccating lentil can be completed in significantly less time than swathing, thus allowing time needed for swathing canola.
+The costs per hectare of swathing versus desiccation may be similar enough to the point where the logistics of the operation are far more important.

+Some growers employ additional contract harvesters to take off their lentil crops rapidly, given the dire yield and market consequences of delayed harvest.